Unpopular Drumming Opinions (Part 3)

 Punchy bass drum sounds are overrated and redundant.

 I wonder what’s meant here by “redundant”.
-“Redundant” as in unnecessary if you were toms are already really punchy?
+“Redundant” as in unnecessary if your toms are already really punchy?
 Maybe.

 Sometimes I wonder if bass drum tuning is less about the sound the drummer wants and more about how they play.
 I recently made the (painful) transition from heel down to heal up, mainly to master the slide pedal technique.
 Slide pedal is really the only way to get lightning–fast doubles on a single kick, but it will not work if your kick drum has any resonance.
 You have to bury the crap out of that beater, which means you need to muffle the crap out of that kick.